ka2m/StreamVK/README.md

 StreamVK
 ========

 StreamVK - a python-based GUI Player for vk.com.
 Current version is updating working concept.

-I plan to finish it in the middle of June.
+Finishing - middle of June

 Provided AS IS, source code without any installation programs yet.